dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

 Interacting with SAPI
 =====================

-SAPI is an application layer built to provide resource discovery, permissions, and scheduling for D-Wave solvers.
+SAPI is an application layer that provides resource discovery, permissions, and scheduling for D-Wave solvers.
 Problem submission through SAPI requires the following information, typically provided by your work environment from either Ocean's default values or your configuration.